Pakistanis vote in tight race between Imran Khan, jailed ex-PM's party

 Khan’s Pakistan Tehreek-e-Insaf (PTI) party has inched ahead of PML-N in recent national polls, but even if it gets the most votes, it will likely struggle to win a majority of the 272 elected seats in the National Assembly, raising the prospect of weeks of haggling to form a messy coalition government.

-Such a delay could further imperil Pakistan’s economy, with the currency crisis expected to force the new government to turn to the International Monetary Fund (IMF) for Pakistan’s second bailout since 2013.
-PTI has not ruled out seeking succor from China, Islamabad’s closest ally.
+Such a delay could further imperil Pakistan’s economy, with a looming currency crisis expected to force the new government to turn to the International Monetary Fund (IMF) for Pakistan’s second bailout since 2013.
+PTI has not ruled out seeking succour from China, Islamabad’s closest ally.

 (GRAPHIC: Pakistan election: tmsnrt.rs/2LMxD5b)